trustbloc/fabric-mod/docs/source/orderer_deploy.md

 to specify the locations of the relevant TLS certificates.
 Note that this is mandatory for Raft nodes.

-* `GenesisFile` --- this is the name of the genesis block you will generate for this ordering service.
+* `BootstrapFile` --- this is the name of the genesis block you will generate for this ordering service.

-* `GenesisMethod` --- the method by which the genesis block is created.
-This can be either `file`, in which the file in the `GenesisFile` is specified, and `provisional`, in which the profile in `GenesisProfile` is used.
+* `GenesisMethod` --- the method by which the bootstrap block is given.
+For now, this can only be `file`, in which the file in the `BootstrapFile` is specified.

 If you are deploying this node as part of a cluster (for example, as part of a cluster of Raft nodes), make note of the `Cluster` and `Consensus` sections.